hunterirving/memori/readme.md

 <img src="readme_images/select_theme.gif">

 Once you've filled out the page, press ```⌘ + P``` to print using your system's default print dialog.
-<br>Printing from Safari is not currently supported.
-Please use Firefox or Chrome instead.
 <br>

 >[!TIP]